bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_1/Customer_Milestone_1.md

 * I struggled with understanding the login and sign up part.
 I fixed them.
 * I made the api connections of the login,logout,register and sign up pages.
 * I did research to show my teammates beautiful website designs.
+* I did research on deployment of the project.
+* I created the Dockerfile.
 * I compared website designs and chose the most suitable one with my group friends.
 * I participated into the all group meetings both Frontend and overall team.
 * I built the Reactjs project structure.
 I designed the folder structure.
 I adjusted the project accordingly.